RishabGhosh98/QCohort7/README.md

 I have attempted the follwoing tasks.Each task has been seperated into different folders.

 * Task 1 of finding the largest value between 2 signed integers.
 Labelled as QOSF7.1
-* Task 4 Generating a random circuit.
-Labelled as QOSF7.4